dotnet/xharness/docs/README.md

 **XHarness.iOS.Shared** is specific to Apple mobile platforms, managing functionalities such as AppBundle information, simulators, and device configurations.

 **XHarness.Common** provides the essential building blocks, including logging, execution, utilities, and diagnostics.
-Logging supports various formats, such as `AggregatedLogs`, `ConsoleLogger`, `FileLogger`, `MemoryLogger`, and `CallbackLogger`.
+Logging supports various formats, such as `ConsoleLogger`, `FileLogger`, `MemoryLogger`, `AggregatedLogs`, and `CallbackLogger`.
 The execution component implements platform-specific command runners.
 Utilities contain helper functions used across the tool.
 Diagnostics provide detailed information about the execution environment.

+Logging is enabled by default, with the console logger being the default for commands.
+The file logger is used for `mlaunch` and `adb` commands.
+The memory logger is used by the platform-specific command runners.

 ## Application layer